awhipp/evetrade_historical_volume/README.md

 # EVE Trade Historical Volume Job

+This is a job that will use the EVE API to get he average volume for orders in a region and store hem in redis.

-This is a job that will impute the historical volume based on the regular market orders provided by EVE Trade ESI
+Originally it was used impute the historical volume based on the regular market orders provided by EVE Trade ESI when the volume endpoint was down.
+This is why there are releases which had the historical market data.

 [![Historical Volume Ingest](https://github.com/awhipp/evetrade_historical_volume/actions/workflows/historical-volume-ingest.yml/badge.svg)](https://github.com/awhipp/evetrade_historical_volume/actions/workflows/historical-volume-ingest.yml)